A finder allows you to build an audience of contacts or companies from different data sources.

 You can access the list of a workspace's finders by choosing Audience > Finders in the left menu.

-The source and the output are represented by logos to help you recognized quickly what is the source of the finder and what is the output.
+The source and the output are represented by logos to help you recognize quickly what is the source of the finder and what is the output.

 The number of additional members of a finder can be indicated to the right of the owner's name.
 The names of additional members will appear when you hover your mouse over the number.

-Indicates whether the finder is active (green background) or inactive (red background).
+Indicates whether the finder is active (green) or inactive (red).
 Depending on the chosen data source, certain finders are intended to be run daily, either to retrieve the latest data (e.g. Google News) or to meet the quotas imposed by a data provider (e.g. LinkedIn).

 When active, a finder runs according to the configured time zone and schedule.

 This view shows the synchronization status of all profiles in your source and allows you to export the data.

 Allows you to immediately start the finder process of synchronisation between your source and Linkedin.

 Create a second identical Finder